wiseindy/wiseindy.github.io/_posts/2016-10-09-how-to-install-megatools-in-ubuntu-14-04-5-lts-trusty-tahr.md

   - ubuntu
   - ubuntu 14.04
 ---
-Megatools is a great collection of command line utilities that allow you to interact with your <a href="https://mega.nz">mega.nz</a> account directly from the command line.
+Megatools is a great collection of command line utilities that allow you to interact with your <a target="_blank" href="https://mega.nz">mega.nz</a> account directly from the command line.
 You can directly download using the cli on your Ubuntu machine.
 They are a great set of tools, however, installing them does get confusing for a new Linux user.
 This guide will show you how to install it and set it up in no time.

 <!--more-->
 <h3>What you need:</h3>